-As Humans, our biology is highly complex and if truth be told, still holds many mysteries for researchers as well the every day man.
+As Humans, our biology is highly complex and if truth be told, still holds many mysteries for researchers and the every day individual.
 Drawing from my own experience and having worked with many clients in a professional healing and coaching capacity, I have observed often how little we fully know and understand about our own make-up.
 There is also the tendency to give authority over to someone else, when it concerns something that is, in my opinion, deeply and uniquely personal.

 Just as in the case of your memories — no one else has an exact memory like yours.
 In fact, over time, have you noticed how even your own memories around a situation or towards someone can change?
 There is extensive cognitive research which can offer explanations as to how this happens.
 However, in my own experience I have observed that there is a memory that far outreaches that of our physical brain to remember and resolve issues…